Associate Research Professor

-I am a Research Professor at the Department of Astronomy at the University of Michigan.
+I am an Associate Research Professor at the Department of Astronomy at the University of Michigan.
 My research is based on the theoretical framework of Galactic Dynamics.
 Some of the topics I currently work on include:

 - accurately measuring the masses of supermassive black holes in galaxies, their effects on their host galaxies, and their role in galaxy evolution;

 - the role of non-linear dynamical processes (e.g. chaos and dynamical relaxation) in sculpting galaxies;

 - the properties (such as space and velocity distribution) of the mysterious "dark matter" that constitutes most of the mass in the Universe;

 - understanding the dynamical structure of the Milky Way Galaxy from the properties of tidal streams, and the orbits of stars in the Milky Way's halo and thick disk;

 - predicting the observable properties of dark matter and the detectability of "dark stars" with future telescopes like JWST;

 - infering the dynamical effects of cluster environments on spiral galaxies from the distributions of their atomic hydrogen gas and stars.